rojan-tiwari/Java-Basics/Theory/theory.md

                 StringBuffer str = new StringBuffer("iphone");
                 str.append(" myphone");     //outpu= iphone myphone
                 str.capacity();            //output = 22   because it adds extra 16 space in memory.
-                The main diff between StringBuffer and StringBuilder is that StringBuffer is THREADSAFE.
+                The main diff between StringBuffer and StringBuilder is that StringBuffer is THREADSAFE(only one thread at a time).

                 #static variable